'Finding Nemo 3-D' And The History Of Theatrical Re-Releases

 Prior to home theaters being the norm, many movie companies re-released their flicks every several years to give audiences a chance to see the spectacle on the big screen.
 One of the more prolific companies was Disney.

-Disney re-released its classics as often as it re-releases DVDs and Blu-Rays today.
+Disney re-released its classics in theaters as often as it re-releases them on DVDs and Blu-Rays today.

 Cinderella was released in March 4, 1950, followed by theatrical re-releases in 1957, 1965, 1973, 1981, and 1987.